python/devguide/triaging.rst

 invalid
     Used manually for PRs that do not meet basic requirements and automatically added by bedevere when PR authors attempt to merge maintenace branches into the master branch.
-During competitions, this label casues the PR to not count towards the author's contributions.
+During competitions, this label causes the PR to not count towards the author's contributions.

 needs backport to X.Y